Attributing Response to Context: A Jensen-Shannon Divergence Driven Mechanistic Study of Context Attribution in Retrieval-Augmented Generation: Introduction

-To circumvent these computationally intensive methods, Cohen-Wang et al.~\cite{cohen2024contextcite} introduced an inference-time attribution mechanism premised on the assumption that if removing grounded context segments substantially reduces the probability of a generated response, those segments are deemed necessary.
+To circumvent these computationally intensive methods,~\cite{cohen2024contextcite} introduced an inference-time attribution mechanism premised on the assumption that if removing grounded context segments substantially reduces the probability of a generated response, those segments are deemed necessary.
 Conversely, if retaining only grounded segments maintains response probability, these segments are considered sufficient.
-By capturing hundreds of probability ablation variations per context-response pair, Cohen-Wang et al.~\cite{cohen2024contextcite} trained a linear surrogate model based on those hundreds of vectors, including the context segment masks and the corresponding generation probability of the original response, to identify context segments crucial for grounding model responses.
+By capturing hundreds of probability ablation variations per context-response pair, they trained a linear surrogate model based on those hundreds of vectors, including the context segment masks and the corresponding generation probability of the original response, to identify context segments crucial for grounding model responses.

-However, Cohen-Wang et al~\cite{cohen2024contextcite} still need hundreds of RAG model's forward calls to collect probability ablation samples for the linear surrogate model training.
+However,~\cite{cohen2024contextcite} still needs hundreds of RAG model's forward calls to collect probability ablation samples for the linear surrogate model training.
 We propose a novel inference-time \textbf{J}ensen–\textbf{S}hannon \textbf{D}ivergence driven method to \textbf{A}ttribute \textbf{R}esponse to \textbf{C}ontext (ARC-JSD), building upon the inference-attribution assumption above.
-Our method evaluates the divergence in response distributions generated under the full context compared to sentence-ablated contexts, ranking context sentences based on their JSD differences.
+Our method evaluates the divergence in response distributions generated under the full context compared to sentence-ablated contexts, ranking context sentences based on their JSD differences because of JSD's symmetric, finite, scale-free, and bounded properties (see~\S~\ref{sec:background} and~\S~\ref{sec:discission} for details).
 This approach offers a significant computational advantage, as it eliminates the need for any additional fine-tuning or surrogate modelling.
-Furthermore, our ARC-JSD can avoid missing or smoothing non-linearities using JSD to directly quantify actual output distribution shift compared to the linear surrogate modelling~\cite{cohen2024contextcite}.
+Furthermore, our ARC-JSD can avoid missing or smoothing non-linearities using JSD to directly quantify actual output distribution shift compared to the linear surrogate modelling~\citep{cohen2024contextcite}.